xclarifyio/wp-clarify/readme.txt

 Stable Tag:         ?

+License:            MIT

 The Clarify plugin allows you to make any audio or video embedded in your posts, pages, etc searchable via the standard WordPress search box.
-No additional plugins are necessary.
-It is powered by Clarify's automatic speech recognition technology.

 ## Description